chakra-ui/chakra-ui/MIGRATION.md

 </Box>
 ```

-Default them color palette size has been increased to 11 shades to allow more
+Default theme color palette size has been increased to 11 shades to allow more
 color variations.

 Before: